WE HELP YOU BECOME CONSISTENT SO YOU FINALLY REACH YOUR FITNESS AND WEIGHT LOSS GOALS.

 1. Mental Awareness Coaching: To stop self sabotaging behaviors linked to limiting beliefs that prevent progress and change.

 2. Behavioral Habit Coaching: To hone and change key behaviors needed to create consistency and sustain a healthy lifestyle.

 3. Support & Tools: Tons of support and intrinsic motivational tools.

 4.Reward System: A fantastic system to recognize new habit formation and change.

-5. Physical Tracking Progress System: A way to track your monthly progress by actually "seeing" yourself move forward or get stuck.
+5. Physical Tracking Progress System: A way to track your monthly progress by actually "seeing" yourself move toward your goals.

 6. Accountability Tasks: Weekly tasks that must be complete in order to have a "successful" week/month.

 7. Nutrition Habit Coaching: Coaching good behavioral habits and consistency around healthy food rather than dieting.